 Although the documentation of pre Georg Jacobsen construction is limited, by studying the old masters, it is evident that the masters applied construction in their works in the renaissance and the baroque periods.
 This can be seen in for example the arts of Leonardo daVinci, Peter Paul Rubens, and Rembrandt.
 Mr Jonsborg was able to locate proof of construction lines in many works, document them, and backward engineer the construction of the composition.
 Please see some examples below.

 When we get into the rococo period, most artists no longer knew the skill of construction (please see below expressed by Kåre Jonsborg himself).
 There are a couple of exceptions, however, one of this was according to Kåre Jonsborg the Norwegian painter Johan Christian Dahl (1788-1857).
-Kåre Jonsborg did an indepth analysis of the painting Stalheim from 1842.
+Kåre Jonsborg did an indepth analysis of JC Dahl´s painting Stalheim from 1842.

 Diego Rivera knew Pablo Picasso (1881 to 1973).
 Georg Jacobsen and Pablo Picasso meet through Mr. Rivera.
-That Picasso also applied construction can be seen in the analysis Kåre Jonsborg did of Picasso´s work which is shown below.
+That Picasso also applied construction can be seen in an in depth analysis Kåre Jonsborg did of Picasso´s work.

 If you would like to learn more about the theories of Georg Jacobsen, please consult his book ”Noget om konstruktiv form i billedkunst” published in 1965.

 Kåre Jonsborg took the knowledge he acquired from his teachers, Georg Jacobsen being the most predominant, but also Jean Heiberg (1884 to 1976) was important.
 Mr. Heiberg was a student of the well known Henri Matisse in France, and had acquired lots of knowledge from him.
 Kåre Jonsborg combined the knowledge acquired from his teachers with his own research in classical arts to understand the compositional secrets of the old masters.
+He was therefore the leading expert of his time to apply these techniques into tapestry.
 He passionately travelled around in art museums all over Europe to study the classical pictorial language hidden in old paintings.

 Extract of presentation on Arts by Kåre Jonsborg – freely translated and edited by the webmaster.